Mathew Brady: Civil War documentation

 At first, the effect of the Civil War on Brady's business was a brisk increase in sales of cartes de visite to departing soldiers.
-Brady readily marketed to parents the idea of capturing their young soldiers' images before they might be lost to war by running an ad in The New York Daily Tribune that warned, "You cannot tell how soon it may be too late."
+Brady marketed to parents the idea of capturing their young soldiers' images before they might be lost to war by running an ad in the New-York Daily Tribune that warned, "You cannot tell how soon it may be too late."
 However, he was soon taken with the idea of documenting the war itself.
-He first applied to an old friend, General Winfield Scott, for permission to have his photographers travel to the battle sites, and eventually, he made his application to President Lincoln himself.
+He first applied to an old friend, General Winfield Scott, for permission to have his photographers travel to the battle sites, and eventually he made his application to President Lincoln himself.
 Lincoln granted permission in 1861, with the provision that Brady finance the project himself.

 His efforts to document the Civil War on a grand scale by bringing his photographic studio onto the battlefields earned Brady his place in history.
 Despite the dangers, financial risk, and discouragement by his friends, Brady was later quoted as saying, "I had to go.
 A spirit in my feet said 'Go,' and I went."
 His first popular photographs of the conflict were at the First Battle of Bull Run, in which he got so close to the action that he barely avoided capture.
-While most of the time the battle had ceased before pictures were taken, Brady came under direct fire at the First Battle of Bull Run, Petersburg, and Fredericksburg.
+While most of the time the battle had ceased before pictures were taken, Brady came under direct fire at Bull Run, Petersburg, and Fredericksburg.